bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 9. Go to View -&gt; Show Results Panel.
 Change q-value (FDR) as well as similarity cutoffs and see how the network changes.
 Redo the layout.
 Save the file.

-What conclusions can you make based on these networks?
+**Question ** What conclusions can you make based on these networks?

 **BE map**